Marguerite Bellanger: Later life

 At the fall of the Empire, she again traveled to England and married William Louis Kulbach, a British army officer.
 The presence of the couple William Kulbach and Marguerite Bellanger is recorded in Monchy-Saint-Éloi (Oise), France in the census of 1872.
-Bellanger gave her age as 30 years, whereas according to the data in her biography, she was 33 or 34.

-She lived the rest of her life as a member of the upper class, devoting herself to charity and good works.

-Death and legacy
+Death

 Marguerite Bellanger died at the age of 48 on 23 November 1886 after contracting a cold during a walk in the park of the castle at Villeneuve-sous-Dammartin.
-According to the declaration of death, her husband lived in Pau.
-The religious ceremony took place on 27 November at the church of Saint-Pierre-de-Chaillot and she was interred in Montparnasse Cemetery.

-Her brother Jules, who served as a gardener, benefited from her estate.
-He built a beautiful house in Brain-sur-Allonnes, which is now the town hall.

-Her only son, Charles Leboeuf, made a career as an officer and died without issue on 11 December 1941.
-He was buried with his mother.

-Cultural Heritage
+Cultural heritage

 Filmography

 Bellanger's character appears in Christian-Jaque's film Nana (1955), in which her character is performed by Nicole Riche.

-Gastronomy

-Marguerite Bellanger has been associated with a chocolate specialty: a praline was created to honour her.
-A chocolatier from Saumur designed, with the help of archivists of the city of Saumur, a specialty The Marguerite.

-The coat of arms of Marguerite Bellanger is reproduced on the chocolates: a daisy with a heart of silver and gold petals.
-The praline "with four spices" (cloves, cinnamon, pepper and nutmeg) echos the qualities that the second Empire sought to give her: a varnish of heart, a spicy charm and an imperial dress.